chenwei-xiao/SLAC2020/README.md

 # SLAC2020
-Exercise and Group project scripts
+Exercise and Group project scripts for statistical learning in atmospheric and climate science